|Abstract Title:||PEMS (Predictive Emissions Monitoring System)|

 PEMS 2.0 is based on three models, one for each type of emission, and it was developed using different technologies:

 a) First principle models, based on thermodynamic and kinetic reactions

-The solution can be installed on Aeroderivative Gas Turbines equipped with Dry Low Emissions Combustion System.
+The solution can be installed on Aeroderivative Gas Turbines equipped with Dry Low Emissions or SAC Combustion System.
 A check after the engine combustion tuning/mapping is required to verify the accuracy of the prediction and evaluate a possible recalibration.
 Time for recalibration could vary from 4 to 16 hours.
-Software shall be tested and calibrated at least once a year.
+Software shall be tested and calibrated at twice a year.

 The most common technology used to measure gas turbines emissions is the CEMS (Continuous Emissions Monitoring System).
-Compared to it, BHGE PEMS 2.0 has:
+Compared to it, Baker Hughes PEMS 2.0 has:

 a) Reduced cost

 b) Less installation costs